diractions/diractions-website/content/posts/2025-04-llm-integration-key-questions/index.md

 ---
-title: "My process: key questions I raise when integrating LLMs into business workflows"
+title: "Key questions I raise when integrating LLMs into business workflows"
 summary: Here’s a look at the kinds of questions I raise with customers at the very start of any LLM integration project.
 date: 2025-06-29
 tags: